snwfdhmp/gpt-chrome-extension/README.md

 ## Roadmap

-- Set API Key
-- Show current webpage content
-- Summarize
-- Chat about content
-- Persist ?
+- Persist popup content ? (not sure if it should be done)
-- Count tokens
+- Count tokens using tiktoken API (not ported to JS yet)